Contact details +6449793624

 Research Interests

-I am interested in Māori experiences as related broadly to psychology, including Māori wellbeing, wairua, spirituality, culturally tailored psychological interventions, equity in mental health, as well as racism and anti-racism.
-I am eager to understand sites of crisis as well as sites of resistance and strength for Māori, in order to contribute meaningfully to knowledge and to initiate action.
-As a colleague of the Centre for Indigenous Psychologies, I have an appreciation for Indigenous psychologies and an openness to research in this area.
-From a methodological perspective, I am enthusiastic about qualitative approaches that focus on meaning-making, namely narrative inquiry, narrative psychology, and discourse analysis.
+Elle is interested in Māori experiences as related broadly to psychology, including Māori wellbeing, wairua, spirituality, culturally safe and relevant psychological interventions, equity in mental health, as well as racism and anti-racism.
+In her work she seeks to enhance understandings of sites of crisis as well as sites of resistance and strength for Māori, with the broader aims to initiate action and contribute meaningfully to communities.
+As a colleague of the Centre for Indigenous Psychologies, she appreciates Indigenous psychologies and is open to research in these areas.
+From a methodological perspective, she is enthusiastic about qualitative approaches that focus on meaning-making, namely narrative inquiry, narrative psychology, and discourse analysis.

 Thematics